legal resources necessary to hold negligent facilities accountable.

-The Adult Protective Services Act is the governing authority of law that is intended to protect nursing home residents in Indiana.
+The Adult Protective Services Act is the governing authority of law intended to protect Indiana nursing home residents.
 The law sets forth the specific procedure that one should initiate when it is believed that a resident is an "endangered adult" who is the victim of exploitation, abuse, or neglect.

 Understand the Rights of Nursing Home Residents

 Family members should know that nursing home residents are granted a broad scope of rights under federal laws.
 The Nursing Home Reform Act of 1987 provides numerous rights for residents, including the right to:

 - Be free from chemical or physical restraints.

 - Be treated with dignity and the right to receive basic necessities of life.

 - Participate in the development of a long-term care plan

 - Be fully informed of changes in a care plan and the right to privacy

 Negligent Caregiving at Indiana Nursing Homes